acdh-oeaw/openapi4restxq/README.md

 ```

 ### Standalone
-By default the application provide a preview and a few simple REST paths as test
+By default the application provides a preview and a few simple REST paths as test
 interfaces.
-Just open the application via the Dashboard or browse to [http://localhost:8080/exist/apps/openapi/index.html](http://localhost:8080/exist/apps/openapi/index.html).
+Open the application via the Dashboard or browse to [http://localhost:8080/exist/apps/openapi/index.html](http://localhost:8080/exist/apps/openapi/index.html).

 To view the documentation for other packages, use the input filed in the top bar
 to ask for a description file at `openapi.json?target=/db/apps/myApplication`.